Blocking Events

 Occurs right before account deletion is scheduled.

-This event supports Mutations on the user object
+This event supports [#mutations-on-the-user-object](#mutations-on-the-user-object "mention")

 {